yuval-a/deriveODM/reference.md

 Pass a number to skip this amount of results and start at a certain offset (default: 0, which means unlimited).
 ##### Returns
 A promise that resolves with an array of data objects if succesful, or rejects with an error if failed.

+#### `getAllCursor(which, sortBy, limit=0, skip=0)`
+Similar to [`getAll`](#getallwhich-sortby-limit0-skip0), only returns a Cursor, identical in functionality to [Node's Mongo driver Cursor](https://mongodb.github.io/node-mongodb-native/3.6/api/Cursor.html), with an additional `getNext` function which returns a Promise that resolves with the next available document as a Derive data object (or null if there are no more documents available).

 #### `getAllRead(which, sortBy, limit=0, skip=0)`
 Similar to [`getAll`](#getallwhich-sortby-limit0-skip0), only returns "raw" Mongo documents, instead of proxied Derive objects.